MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 ### Cancel your Power BI subscription

-[Cancel your Power BI subscription](/microsoft-365/commerce/subscriptions/cancel-your-subscription) by turning off recurring billing in the Microsoft 365 admin center.
+[Cancel your Power BI subscription](/microsoft-365/commerce/subscriptions/cancel-your-subscription) in the Microsoft 365 admin center.
+Either select **Billing** > **Your products** > **Subscription status** > **Cancel subscription** or turn off recurring billing.
 The subscription remains active until it expires.
-Only the Global or someone with Billing permissions can cancel the subscription.
+Only the Global administrator or someone with billing permissions can cancel the subscription.
 Remember to ask users to save their data.

+### Manage an expired Premium subscription

+If a Premium subscription or capacity license expires, you have 30 days of full access to your capacity.
+After that, your content reverts to a shared capacity where it will continue to be accessible.
+However, you can't view reports that are based on semantic models that are greater than 1 GB or reports that require Premium capacities to render.

 ### Manage an expired Power BI license